hgeaydem/openshift-virt-labs/docs/workshop/content/deploy-cnv.md

 <img  border="1" src="img/ocp-virt-operatore-install-success.png"/>

 Next we need to deploy the rest of the OpenShift Virtualization components that this operator provides.
-Select the "**OpenShiftirtualization**" link under the '**Name**' column, and you'll be presented with the following:
+Select the "**OpenShift Virtualization**" link under the '**Name**' column, and you'll be presented with the following:

 <img  border="1" src="img/ocp-virt-hco-1.png"/>